microsoft/rushstack.io-website/pages/api/rush-lib.rushconfigurationproject.md

 |  [unscopedTempProjectName](./rush-lib.rushconfigurationproject.unscopedtempprojectname.md) |  | <code>string</code> | The unscoped temporary project name<!-- -->Example: <code>my-project-2</code> |
 |  [versionPolicy](./rush-lib.rushconfigurationproject.versionpolicy.md) |  | <code>VersionPolicy &#124; undefined</code> | <b><i>(BETA)</i></b> Version policy of the project |
 |  [versionPolicyName](./rush-lib.rushconfigurationproject.versionpolicyname.md) |  | <code>string &#124; undefined</code> | <b><i>(BETA)</i></b> Name of the version policy used by this project. |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `RushConfigurationProject` class.